PiyushPalsania/Artificial-Intelligence-/README.md

 # Artificial-Intelligence-

-Greetings Viewer, This is my Github Artificial Intelligence repository
+# Greetings Viewer, This is my Github Artificial Intelligence repository

-What is AI( Artificial Intelligence ) ?
+# What is AI ( Artificial Intelligence ) ?
-Artificial Intelligence is
+Artificial intelligence is the ability of machines to perform tasks that are typically associated with human intelligence, such as learning and problem-solving.

+# Subsets Of AI
+1. Machine Learning
+2.